Why Join Us?

 SoilsWest provides a unique opportunity to identify and connect students, scientists and partnering organisations to a range of different skill sets, knowledge and experience that provides greater capacity to deliver more integrated soil research - from more fundamental core science through to application, on-ground development and ultimately communicated to farmers to inform decision making.

-Grains Research and Development Executive Director at DAFWA.
+Grains Research and Development Director at Department of Primary Industries and Regional Development

 SoilsWest looks forward to linking more closely with other potential partners to grow soil science research capacity in WA and improve connectivity from the laboratory to the farm gate to deliver industry relevant research to agriculture.

-Director of SoilsWest and Associate Professor in soil science at UWA
+Director of SoilsWest and Associate Professor Soil Science at Murdoch University

 Translational research and integrated science delivery has the potential to explore and resolve complex soil targets delivering greater impact and value for the investment.
-SoilsWest is a natural fit for the core science and skills development role undertaken by the University of Western Australia and the on-ground application of science and industry linkages for which the Department of Agriculture and Food WA is well known.
+SoilsWest is a natural fit for the core science and skills development role undertaken by the university sector of Western Australia and the on-ground application of science and industry linkages for which the Department of Primary Industries and Regional Development is well known.

 We invite active contributors, student interest and industry to express interest in being involved.